 Menswear wasn't off-limit for Twiggy, and she pushed boundaries when it came to fashion expectations.
 While we might wear suits easily today in the workplace, in the 60s, tossing on a tie and a men's starched shirt was a very innovative choice.
 Twiggy wore thick, striped ties with waistcoats and men's hats with her mini skirts, usually with bare legs, but occasionally with fishnet tights.
 She also wore vests with ties and menswear-inspired shorts or suit jackets and ties with flared trouser pants.

 Loafers and Boots

-Knee-high boots raced up the legs, exposed by those daring mini skirts, while loafers added a touch of boyish style to everyday looks.
+Knee-high or thigh high boots raced up the legs, exposed by those daring mini skirts, while loafers added a touch of boyish style to everyday looks.
 Brown leather, white patent leather and leather substitutes, and colorful styles as a nod to more popular prismatic designs.
 Matching bags were worn in funkier designs, but as a general rule, they were not used as a conventionally matching accessory as they had been in the past.
-Fringe was added to oversized bags in the late '60s as the hippie look was further popularized.
+Fringe was added to oversized bags in the late 60s as the hippie look was further popularized.

 Twiggy's 1960s Style